nelwinn/BasicScripts/README.md

 # BasicScripts
-Some of the Basic scripts I have written
+Some of the Basic scripts I have written to automate stuffs